vfarcic/devops26/manuscript/02-intro.md

 Once the GKE cluster is up and running, the process will create a `jx` Namespace.
 It will also modify your local `kubectl` context and create a ClusterRoleBinding that will give you the necessary administrative permissions.

 Next, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
-The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
-But, before it proceeds, it'll ask us a few additional questions.
+The exact list of apps that will be installed depends on the Kubernetes flavor, the type of setup, and the hosting vendor.
+But, before it proceeds, it'll need to ask us a few other questions.
 Which kind do we want to install?
 Static or serverless?
-Please answer with `Static Jenkins Server and Jenkinsfiles`.
-We'll explore the serverless option later.
+Please answer with `Serverless Jenkins X Pipelines with Tekton`.
+Even though Jenkins X started its history with Jenkins, the preferred pipeline engine is [Tekton](https://cloud.google.com/tekton/), which is available through the serverless flavor of Jenkins X. We'll discuss Tekton and the reasons Jenkins X is using it later.

 At this point, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.